amazloom1/MIST4610-Project2-Group-5/README.md

     );
 ```
 **Description**:
-- This query identifies managers who oversee more than three employees and whose teams span multiple departments.
+- This query identifies managers who oversee more than the average in relation to other managers.
 It provides a clear view of employee supervision workload and helps determine organizational hierarchy and role distribution.

 **Justification**:
 - Identifies managers carrying heavier or more complex workloads.